altetmek/Cyber-Physical-Systems/code-of-conduct.md

 1. For non-sprint meetings, they are planned ahead of time, at least 24hrs before the expected meeting will take place, to ensure that every group member has the opportunity to arrange time, or give prior “heads up” they will be late/absent.
 2. Conduct coding sessions with a pair-programming fashion.
-3. Use kanban practices with gitlab issue boards to trace and keep track of group work.
+3. Use kanban practices with GitLab issue boards to trace and keep track of group work.
    - integrate GitLab board into GitLab issues.
 4. Use scrum practices in combination with GitLab issue boards, refer to pair programming.
    - Weekly sprints with sprint planning, report and retrospective.